Archive Important Rules for Technology at Home Parents Must Know

 No Texting at Family Meals

-If family meals affect the psychological outcome in children, then it only makes sense for no phones to be allowed.
-This way family members can connect and talk about their day, especially if they won’t see each other otherwise.
+If family meals affect the psychological outcome in children, then it only makes sense for no cell phones to be allowed.
+This way, family members can connect and talk about their day, especially if they won’t see each other otherwise.

 Having Video Calls Once a Day

-This rule is especially important if a family member is away.
+This family technology rule is especially important if a family member is away.
 Like when a parent works in another city or a child has gone to a boarding school.
-With the help of technology, we can find connections where there wouldn’t be any two decades ago.
+With the help of internet access, we can find connections there wouldn’t be two decades ago.

 School Time